tkglaser/writing/README.md

-# writing
+# Base setup for writing

-Base setup for writing
+This is my base setup for writing stuff in markdown.

+- first item
+- second